hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Currencies, Virtual Goods and Achievements/Managing In App purchases.md

 ```

-*6.* Lastly, the player can now consume a Heart using the [ConsumeVirtualGoodRequest](/API Documentation/Request API/Store/ConsumeVirtualGoodRequest.md) (submit *Store > ConsumeVirtualGoodRequest*), which will remove the Virtual Good from their profile:
+*6.* Lastly, the player can now consume a Heart using *Store > [ConsumeVirtualGoodRequest](/API Documentation/Request API/Store/ConsumeVirtualGoodRequest.md)*, which will remove the Virtual Good from their profile:

 ```